IRCC updates: Frequently Asked Questions

 I'm a current DCS student and need to extend my study permit.
 Will I need a provincial attestation letter (PAL)?

-Currently, a PAL is not required for a study permit extension application from inside Canada.
 For more information about the study permit extension process, see Extend your study permit.

 Please contact your program area for the correct documentation, such as a study permit information letter, for your study permit extension application.